Leave of Absence

-Holidays during term time – a change in the law
+Holidays during term time – the current law

-From the 1st September 2013 there was a change in the law relating to children’s attendance at school.
+From September 2013 there was a change in the law relating to children’s attendance at school.

 Term Time Holiday